China's top banking regulator says yuan bears will suffer 'heavy losses'

 Chinese policymakers have struggled to manage bubble risks in the property market, the world’s largest, without hurting growth in the sector, which is crucial for the wider economy.

+“History has long proved and will continue to prove that sanctions and blockades will not prevent a country’s technology and economic development,” he said.

+“Instead, they will inspire its independent research and development and accelerate its own technological progress.”

-Reporting by Cheng Leng and Ryan Woo; Writing by Yawen Chen; Editing by Sam Holmes
+Reporting by Cheng Leng, Yawen Chen and Ryan Woo; Writing by Yawen Chen; Editing by Sam Holmes and Nick Macfie